Dhaka City College: History

 The college was established in 1957, during the Pakistani ruling period, with the patronage of local educators and social workers.
 Classes were held at the West End High School and afterwards at Dhaka College.
 In 1970, college activities were moved to their own premises in Road 2 of the Dhanmondi residential area.
 Prior to this, it was known as "Dhaka Night College".

 Khan Bahadur Abdur Rahman and Ataur Rahman Khan, both former prime ministers of Bangladesh, contributed significantly to the college's establishment.
 Khaney Alom Khan, former chairman of the college's governing body, arranged financial assistance for the development of the academic buildings while he was the divisional commissioner of Dhaka Division.

 Academics

 Degrees

 One of the colleges of Dhaka Education Board, Dhaka City College provides education in Science, Business Studies and Humanities in the Higher Secondary School Certificate.
-Besides, this college affiliated to the National University, Bangladesh has arrangements undergraduate and graduate programs.
+Besides, this college affiliated to the National University, Bangladesh has arrangements on undergraduate and graduate programs.

 Departments

-There are total of 21 departments in this college.
+There are a total of 9 departments in this college.
 Every department is decorated by one coordinator and well qualified and skilled teachers.